Blog

 When and how to consume energy drinks while cycling?

-When you practice a sport, there are a few recommendations to know about hydration with energy drinks.
-In particular, it is recommended to drink about 500 mL of energy drink, 30 minutes before your effort.
-During the activity, this is a consumption of between 500 and 800 mL per hour for optimal hydration.
-Finally, after the effort, try to drink about 1.5L of electrolyte drink for each kilo lost.
+When you exercise, there are a few recommendations to keep in mind regarding hydration with energy drinks.
+It's recommended to drink about 500 mL of energy drink 30 minutes before your workout.
+During exercise, aim for between 500 and 800 mL per hour for optimal hydration.
+Finally, after exercise, try to drink about 1.5 L of electrolyte drink for every kilo lost.

 How to choose the right energy drink for cycling?